-Gene therapy improves eyesight in people born with an incurable form of blindnessJanuary 15th, 2014 in Ophthalmology /
+Gene therapy improves eyesight in people born with an incurable form of blindnessJanuary 15, 2014 in Medicine & Health / Ophthalmology

 A new gene therapy has restored some sight in people born with an inherited, progressive form of blindness.
 The technique replaces a defective gene in the eye with a normal working copy of the gene using a single injection.

 The findings of this phase 1 trial, published in The Lancet, support the further development of this state-of-the-art treatment for other more common genetic causes of blindness including degenerative diseases of old age, such as macular degeneration, and inherited defects like retinitis pigmentosa.

 Choroideremia is caused by a mutation in the CHM gene on the X chromosome and affects an estimated 1 in every 50 000 people.
 The condition causes progressive loss of vision due to degeneration of the choroid, retinal pigment epithelium, and retina.
 There is no treatment for choroideremia and eventually the photoreceptor cells—the rods and cones in the retina that respond to light by sending signals to the visual processing areas of the brain—also degenerate leading to complete blindness by middle age.

 "The cellular degeneration in this disease is fairly slow, providing a reasonably large window of time in which to intervene before the onset of visual loss", explains Professor Robert E MacLaren from the University of Oxford in the UK who led the research.

 MacLaren and colleagues assessed the effect of gene therapy on retinal and visual function in six patients aged 35–63 years with different stages of choroideremia.
 They injected patients' retinas with a vector—a genetically engineered adeno-associated virus (AAV)—to deliver a corrective copy of the gene into the appropriate part of the eye to halt photoreceptor cell death.